Frequently Asked Questions

 Medication is not generally covered by insurance but we recommend consulting your private insurer to check your individual policy.

 There are different kinds of natural therapies, and some or all may not be suitable for your condition.
 If any of the following apply to you, please discuss with your doctor:

 - Allergic to any ingredient used in a nature-based product

 - Have unstable cardio-pulmonary disease or cardiovascular disease

 - Have previous psychotic or concurrent active mood disorder

 - Have severe feelings of anxiousness and low moods.

 - Are pregnant or breastfeeding

-Relative contraindications: These conditions may not prevent prescribing THC, though should also be considered by the medical practitioner.
+Relative contraindications: These conditions may not necessarily prevent prescribing natural medicine, though should also be discussed with the medical practitioner.

 - Drug, alcohol or nicotine dependence